stripe-samples/checkout-one-time-payments/README.md

 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
 ```

-`CLIENT_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.
+`STATIC_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.

 `BASE_PRICE` is the amount for the order.

 `CURRENCY` is the currency for the order.

+`DOMAIN` is the domain of your website, where Checkout will redirect back to after the customer completes the payment on the Checkout page.

 **3. Follow the server instructions on how to run:**